OlivierSohn/hamazed/README.md

 # Backlog

-- put a limit (15) on the number of numbers to avoid double digit stuff
-- number of lasers available is different for each direction
-- when ship and number go in opposite direction and ship shoots at each iteration it can miss the number.
-To fix that we can require the ship to have speed .5 at max
-- if letters are shot fast enough, get a bonus (auto shoot)
 - destroy animation
+- make target more visible

+- write a help
+- current implementation is easy mode, make a medium mode where the numbers of lasers available is different for each direction and a hard mode where there is a timeout on each level

 - it could be worth calling hPutStr once per frame (using a buffer in RenderState)
 - try BlockBuffering (Just 80000) to reduce flicker